How Your Bonus Is Taxed

 - For amounts over $1 million, the employer withholds 22% for the first $1 million but 37% for the remainder.

-When it’s time to file your taxes, your bonus will be treated as regular income (Box 1 on your W-2, under “Wages, Tips, Other Compensation”).
-If you are in a tax bracket that is less than 22%, your employer will have over-withheld, and you will receive a tax refund for the difference (or it will be applied to the tax due on any other income).
-If you are in a tax bracket greater than 22%, your employer will have under-withheld, and you will owe the difference between what was withheld and your total tax cost.
+When it’s time to file your tax return, your bonus will be treated as regular income (Box 1 on your W-2, under “Wages, Tips, Other Compensation”).
+If the tax cost of your bonus is less than 22%, your withholding exceeded your tax cost, and you will receive a tax refund for the difference (or it will be applied to the tax due on any other income).
+If the tax cost of your bonus is more than 22%, your withholding was less than your tax cost, and you will owe the difference between what was withheld and your total tax cost.

 If Your Bonus Is Included in Your Regular Paycheck

 If your employer gives you your bonus in the same check as your regular pay, then it will withhold federal income taxes using the aggregate method.
-With the aggregate method, your employer adds your bonus and base pay, determines what tax bracket applies and withholds based on that amount.
-This method takes longer to calculate and runs the risk of over-withholding, but it tends to be more accurate and less likely to leave the employee with a surprise bill come tax time.
+With the aggregate method, your employer adds your bonus and base pay, determines what withholding rate applies and withholds based on that amount.
+This method takes longer to calculate and runs the risk of exceeding the actual tax cost, but it tends to be more accurate and less likely to leave the employee with a surprise bill come tax time.

 Note that regardless of which method the employer uses to calculate federal tax withholding, your bonus will be subject to state income tax (if your state has one) as well as Social Security and Medicare taxes.
 If you are deferring income into a retirement plan, such as a 401(k), a portion of the bonus may be withheld for that as well.